 It is noticeable that FIFO employees may be eligible for a wider range of tax deductions than normal taxpayers.
 The following tips will give you a general idea about what you can claim when preparing your tax return.

-You can't claim the travel expenses incurred between your home and the departure spot appointed under your FIFO arrangements, but costs of air tickets for example incurred during your trip to work place normally count as deduction.
+You can’t claim the travel expenses incurred between your home and the departure spot appointed under your FIFO arrangements.
+Refer to ATO guidelines on travel expenses.

 Working in remote area